Smart Utility, HVAC & Infrastructure Monitoring

 1. Universal data connector:

-This component enables data sharing between different types and makes of HVAC equipment, as well as other systems in the building, such as the building management system (BMS) and energy management system (EMS).
+This component enables data sharing between different types and makes of HVAC equipment, as well as other systems in the building, such as the building management system (BMS) and iot energy monitoring system (EMS).

 2. Data historian: